Here's 6 reasons for why the HPV vaccine is so important:

 2. To protect

-High risk types of HPV cause 99% of the cases of cervical cancers.
+There are many types of HPV, the HPV vaccine protects against 2 types that cause most cases (over 70%) of cervical cancer.
 HPV is passed on through close intimate contact between partners and in most cases it will not cause any harm and will clear by itself but on occasions it can alter the cells in the cervix ( the opening to the womb), which can become cancerous.
-Around 970 women died from cervical cancer in 2011 in the UK.
+Having the HPV vaccination is important because we don’t know who is at risk of going on to develop cancer.

 From birth vaccines have been offered to protect you from many diseases and over your lifetime you’ll continue to be offered more.
 For more information on secondary school vaccinations have a look at Immunisation In Secondary Schools: Just The Facts.